Kubernetes Cost Allocation

 View either cumulative or run rate costs measured over the selected time window based on the resources allocated.

-- Cumulative Costs – represents the actual/historical spend captured by the Kubecost agent over the selected time window
+- Cumulative Cost: represents the actual/historical spend captured by the Kubecost agent over the selected time window

-- Rate metrics – hourly, daily, or monthly “run rate” cost, also used for projected cost figures, based on samples in the selected time window
+- Rate metrics: Monthly, daily, or hourly "run rate" cost, also used for projected cost figures, based on samples in the selected time window

 Costs allocations are based on the following:

-Filter resources by namespace, clusterId, and Kubernetes label to more closely investigate a rise in spend or key cost drivers at different aggregations, e.g. Deployments or Pods.
+Filter resources by namespace, clusterId, and/or Kubernetes label to more closely investigate a rise in spend or key cost drivers at different aggregations such as deployments or pods.
 When a filter is applied, only resources with this matching value will be shown.
 These filters are also applied to external out-of-cluster asset tags.
 Supported filters are as follows:

 Comma-separated lists are supported to filter by multiple categories, e.g. namespace filter equals

-Cost allocation metrics are available for both in-cluster and out-of-cluster resources.
-Here are short descriptions of each metric:
+Cost allocation metrics are available for both in-cluster and out-of-cluster resources: